alfredo1995/recyclable-scroll-view/README.md

 <br>
 <h3> 3° Applied optimization techniques and the results obtained. </h3>

     Use of Object Pooling: In the InfiniteScroll script, the object pooling technique is employed by recycling existing elements instead of instantiating new objects whenever necessary.
-This helps reduce memory usage and processing associated with frequently creating and destroying objects in the UI.

     Dynamic Item Creation: In ItemManager, you dynamically create items based on a list of colors.
 This can be optimized by properly configuring the object pool and ensuring that unused elements are disabled when off-screen to reduce resource usage.